-MATERIALS & RECYCLING– Tristram Plants nurseries are careful to comply with relevant legislation in this area, and strive to recycle or reuse as much as possible.
+MATERIALS & RECYCLING – Tristram Plants nurseries are careful to comply with relevant legislation in this area, and strive to recycle or reuse as much as possible.
 We recycle many of our waste streams including pots and trays, polythene films, pallets and cardboard.
 We compost our food waste from staff canteens, which is used on the staff garden.
-Through the BOPP audit process we have implemented a rigorous materials supplier risk assessment process that ensures we source materials from sustainable sources, for example, sourcing peat only from suppliers whose material comes from non-SSSI sites.
+Through the OHAS audit process we have implemented a rigorous materials supplier risk assessment process that ensures we source materials from sustainable sources, for example, sourcing peat only from suppliers whose material comes from non-SSSI sites.

 Walberton Nursery already recycled old mobile phones and print cartridges, but in 2021 also started recycling staff crisp packets, biscuit wrappers and used pens through Terracycle.
 In the first 6 months of the trial, approximately 570 crisp packets were recycled instead of being sent to landfill, that’s more than a kilo.

 PLANTS FOR WILDLIFE – Across our product ranges we sell many varieties that are of great benefit to many forms of wildlife.
 Binsted’s native plants include cowslip, primrose and snakeshead fritillary in Spring, and Summer wildflowers for bees and butterflies, herbs such as marjoram.
 Walberton grow such genus as Verbena, Lavender and Nepeta, which are great for attracting butterflies and bees, and Skimmia and Callicarpa whose berries help feed birds in Winter.
 Fleurie introduced a new wildflower range in 2018, consisting of 20 varieties, 3 of which are classed Near Threatened by the BSBI (Botanical Society of Britain & Ireland), and are keen to improve and expand the range.